hphelion/documentation/vpn-quickstart.md

 This portion of the document contains a collection of tips and best practices to help you to quickly setup your VPN configuration.

 * If you need to allow multiple subnets through the VPN, you need to create another connection in the strongSwan *ipsec.conf* file.
-* Connect additional VPCs by adding additional IPSec configuration and secret files in */etc/ipsec.d*
+* Connect additional VPCs by adding additional IPsec configuration and secret files in */etc/ipsec.d*

 back to the [top](#top)